tuckadvisors/slackbot-test/README.md

 ```

 - Interactively create serverless account and project (slackbot)

 `serverless`

-This will overwrite README.md and serverless.yml, do git diff and revert those changes, make sure repo is in sync with GitHub
+This will overwrite README.md and serverless.yml, do git diff and revert those changes, make sure repo is in sync with GitHub and then deploy with:

 `serverless deploy`

+See additional info in [README-serverless.md](README-serverless.md)